Grace Bradley: Early life

 Bradley was born in Brooklyn and was an only child.
-As a child, she took piano lessons and, by the age of six, she gave her first recital.
-She attended the Eastman School of Music near Rochester, New York by age 12, after winning a scholarship.
+As a child she took piano lessons and at the age of six gave her first recital.
+She attended the Eastman School of Music near Rochester, New York where, at the age of 12, she was awarded a scholarship.
 Originally, she had wanted to become a professional pianist.
-While in school, she took dance lessons and played piano.
+While in school she took dance lessons and played piano.

 As one obituary noted, she "played the piano, sang and danced, on stage and in nightclubs, from an early age to help support her widowed mother."

-Her grandfather had wanted her to be educated in Berlin, Germany so that she could receive more formal education but a Broadway producer discovered her during one of her dance recitals and hired her for a professional show.
+Her grandfather had wanted her to be educated in Berlin, Germany so that she could receive a more formal education but a Broadway producer discovered her during one of her dance recitals and hired her for a professional show.

 On December 22, 1930, she made her Broadway debut at New York's Hammerstein Theatre in Ballyhoo of 1930.
-Her next stage appearance came one year later at The Music Box Theatre in The Third Little Show.
+Her next stage appearance came one year later at The Music Box Theater in The Third Little Show.
 Soon Bradley found herself working in various New York nightclubs and theatres.
-In March 1933, she appeared in Strike Me Pink at the Majestic Theatre.
+In March 1933, she appeared in Strike Me Pink at the Majestic Theater.
 She left the show after deciding to give Hollywood a try.

 Hollywood

 Although she made one film in 1932, her film career did not gather steam until she starred in the film Too Much Harmony (1933), which provided her "first film credit".
-She was under contract to Paramount Pictures beginning in 1933, and reportedly took home $150 per week.
+Beginning in 1933 she was under contract to Paramount Pictures and reportedly took home $150 per week.

 Her typical roles were described in an obituary: "From 1933 to 1943, she appeared in dozens of quickly made second features, often cast as what were termed 'good-time girls,' as distinct from good girls, sometimes with invented ooh-la-la French names."
 In the 1930s, she became one of the period's most popular musical stars.